Welcome to The Green Room!

 Green room - when you are here you are home

-Here, individuals find a sense of belonging, safety, and comfort, much like home.
-The commitment to fostering a welcoming atmosphere, where everyone is treated like family and support, connection, and growth are prioritized, mirrors the Islamic tradition of hospitality, compassion, and communal support.
+The Green Room is more than a physical space; it seeks to embody this spirit of unity and solidarity at the heart of Islam.
+Here, people find belonging, safety, and comfort—the very qualities a true home should provide.
+Our commitment to fostering a welcoming atmosphere, where everyone is treated like family and where support, connection, and growth are nurtured, reflects the Islamic tradition of hospitality, compassion, and communal care.

 Frequently Asked Questions